AI Laws in Minnesota (MN)

 Build the opt-out pathway.
 Implement a functioning process for consumers to request human review or opt out of AI-assisted processing.
 Test it before the deadline — regulators will look for live, working mechanisms, not documented promises.

 Assign a compliance owner.
 Designate someone — legal counsel, a privacy officer, or a dedicated AI governance lead — to track regulatory developments, own the audit documentation, and respond if an enforcement inquiry arrives.
-The compliance deadline is August 1, 2026.
+The compliance deadline is In effect since July 31, 2025.
 Don't wait until the deadline to start.

 Minnesota AI law in the broader regulatory landscape